 Even with a spend-based limitation, ATLAS wins due to a great redemption rate

 Both cards offer a similar base rate of 2 EDGE Miles on every Rs.
 100 spent.
 Even the accelerated reward earn rate on travel bookings for both cards is the same, but ATLAS offers 5 EDGE points for every Rs.
 100 only on travel spends up to Rs.
 2 lakh.
 Beyond this value, users earn base rates on their card spends.That way, card users spending more than Rs.
-2 lakh per month with ATLAS will have to plan their spends in multiple months in order to derive the maximum value-back.
+2 lakh per cycle with ATLAS will have to plan their spends in multiple months in order to derive the maximum value-back.

 Axis Horizon, on the other hand, offers accelerated 5 EDGE rewards on every Rs.
 100 spent on travel, irrespective of the spend limitation.
 But, in comparison to ATLAS, Horizon offers a low reward value of 1:1 in comparison to 1:2.
 Thus, in some cases, the spend-limitation on ATLAS would hardly make a difference.
-Also, while ATLAS offers accelerated benefits on all travel bookings, Horizon limits it to the travel EDGE platform and airline websites.

 On travel spends up to Rs.
 2 Lakh | On travel spends beyond Rs.
 2 Lakh | |||||